axiros/terminal_markdown_viewer/README.md

 # Terminal Markdown Viewer

+When you edit multiple md files remotely, like in a larger [mkdocs](http://www.mkdocs.org/) project, context switches between editing terminal(s) and viewing browser may have some efficiency impact.
+Also sometimes there is just no browser, like via security gateways offering just a fixed set of applications on the hop in machine.

+So viewing markdown in a terminal is sometimes required.

 Markdown is actually simple enough to be well displayed on modern (256 color) terminals (except images that is).